Radish: Pests

 As a fast-growing plant, diseases are not generally a problem with radishes, but some insect pests can be a nuisance.
 The larvae of flea beetles live in the soil, but the adult beetles cause damage to the crop, biting small "shot holes" in the leaves, especially of seedlings.
 The swede midge (Contarinia nasturtii) attacks the foliage and growing tip of the plant and causes distortion, multiple (or no) growing tips, and swollen or crinkled leaves and stems.
 The larvae of the cabbage root fly sometimes attack the roots.
 The foliage droops and becomes discoloured, and small, white maggots tunnel through the root, making it unattractive or inedible.

 Varieties

-Broadly speaking, radishes can be categorized into four main types according to the seasons when they are grown and a variety of shapes, lengths, colors, and sizes, such as red, pink, white, gray-black, or yellow radishes, with round or elongated roots that can grow longer than a parsnip.
+Radishes can be categorized into four main types according to the seasons when they are grown and a variety of shapes, lengths, colors, and sizes, such as red, pink, white, gray-black, or yellow radishes, with round or elongated roots that can grow longer than a parsnip.